IfiemiE/alx-higher_level_programming/0x00-python-hello_world/README.md

 # A project on python introduction - HELLO WORLD!
 ---------------------------------------------------

-1. a bash script to run a python program saved in $PYFILE
+0. a bash script to run a python program saved in $PYFILE
-2. a bash script to run a ptyhon program saved in $PYCODE
+1. a bash script to run a ptyhon program saved in $PYCODE
+2. a python script to print a string